 - Newer platform — still building catalog depth

-- No film logging or tracking
+- No movie logging or tracking

 Best for personalized discovery.
 When you cannot articulate what you want but know the feeling — TasteRay gets it.